The provable control and evidence layer for high-consequence agent actions.

 2. Decide

-The recorder classifies the action, evaluates policy (allow, deny, or require approval), scores it against the agent's normal behaviour, hash-chains the entry, persists it, and returns the outcome.
-All in one atomic step.
+The recorder classifies the action, evaluates policy (allow, deny, or require approval), scores it against the agent's normal behaviour, hash-chains the entry, persists it, and returns the outcome, all in one atomic step.

 3. Prove